 Grants and Programs Staff

 Aurora came to Washington, D.C. in 1992, after being selected by the Congressional Hispanic Caucus Institute for a public policy fellowship and, thereafter, held positions with the Office of Senator Claiborne Pell from Rhode Island, the Special Assignment Unit at Cable News Network (CNN), and the Office of Senate Fair Employment Practices.
 She received her undergraduate degree from the University of California at Berkeley where she received her A.B. in the Social Science Field with an emphasis in International Relations and also studied the law and economics of international relations at the Institute of Political Science at the Université de Lyon, Lumiére II in Lyon, France.
-She completed an M.B.A. at the Kogod School of Business at American University with a specialization in International Business and is fluent in French and Spanish.
+She completed an M.B.A. at the Kogod School of Business at American University with a specialization in International Finance and is fluent in French and Spanish.

 Melissa Hippler is the Grant Coordinator in the Office of Grants and Programs.
 She has many years of professional experience in development, fundraising, and management for environmental, human rights, and social justice nongovernmental organizations.
 Most recently, she served nearly 14 years as Director of Development for the Center for International Environmental Law.
 Other institutions Melissa has worked for include Ozone Action, Public Employees for Environmental Responsibility, and Environmental Support Center.